nuxt-contrib/tib/README.md

 ### Browser Strings

 Browser strings are broken up into capability pairs (e.g. `chrome 71` is a capability pair consisting of `browser name` and `browser version`).
-Those pairs are then matched against a list of known properties (see [constants.js](./src/utils/constants.js) for the full list.
+Those pairs are then matched against a list of known properties (see [constants.js](./src/utils/constants.js) for the full list).
 Browser and provider properties are used to determine the required import (see [browsers.js](./src/browsers.js)).
 The remaining properties should be capabilities and are depending on whether the value was recognised applied to the browser instance by calling the corresponding `set<CapabilityName>` methods.

-### API reference
+### API

 Read the [API reference](./docs/API.md)